 If your lawsuit is taking too long to resolve and your bills are piling up, pre-settlement funding can help you meet your needs.
-Also called legal funding or litigation financing, pre-settlement funding gives you instant access to the future proceeds of your lawsuit.
-Use the money on any expenses, however you see fit.
+Also called legal funding, pre-settlement cash advance, or litigation financing, pre-settlement loans give you instant access to the future proceeds of your ongoing lawsuit.
+The best part is that you can use the money to cover living costs, medical expenses, and other immediate needs, however you see fit.

 Insurance companies and opposing attorneys understand your financial predicament and often try to use it against you to force you into settling for a lowball offer.
-However, you can ease your financial burden and hold out for what you deserve by applying for legal funding.
+However, you can ease your financial burden and hold out for a fair settlement or what you deserve by applying for legal funding.

 - What Is Pre-Settlement Legal Funding?